C++ Data Types: Primitive, Derived and User-defined Types

 Output:

 The above code demonstrates the use of double in C++.
 Here, the variable pi is declared and initialized with a value of 3.1415926535.
-However, the double provides double precision, it can store more decimal places than a float.
+However, the double provides double precision; it can store more decimal places than a float.
 Using cout, the program prints the pi values and ends by returning 0.

 4. char (Character Type)

-Char stores a single character with single quotes ‘ ‘; It might comprise letters, digits, or one of many symbols, and is stored as an integer value according to the ASCII.
-That means character store as ‘A’ would be stored in memory like 65.
-Although the char data type is a 1-byte data type is used quite often for characters in strings, also for user input and display output
+The char data type stores a single character in single quotes ‘ ‘, which may include letters, digits, or symbols, and the program stores it as an integer value according to ASCII.
+For example, when you store the character ‘A’, the system represents it in memory as 65.
+Although the char data type is a 1-byte data type is used quite often for characters in strings, also for user input and display output.
+Characters are therefore essential data types in C++ for handling text and strings.

 Example: